MJ Melendez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the seventh-fewest home runs in baseball (78 total, one per game).
+- The Rays rank 11th in baseball in home runs surrendered (81 total, one per game).

-- The Rays are sending Chirinos (3-2) to the mound to make his fourth start of the season.
-He is 3-2 with a 2.72 ERA and 20 strikeouts in 43 2/3 innings pitched.
+- The Rays will send Glasnow (2-1) out for his sixth start of the season.
+He is 2-1 with a 4.97 ERA and 33 strikeouts through 25 1/3 innings pitched.

-- His most recent appearance came on Sunday against the San Diego Padres, when the righty tossed 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- In his last appearance on Tuesday, the righty tossed 4 1/3 innings against the Baltimore Orioles, allowing six earned runs while surrendering six hits.

-- In 10 games this season, the 29-year-old has a 2.72 ERA and 4.2 strikeouts per nine innings, while giving up a batting average of .196 to opposing batters.
+- The 29-year-old has put up a 4.97 ERA and 11.7 strikeouts per nine innings in five games this season, while allowing a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.